 Carrots are a particularly good source of fiber, vitamin K, potassium, and antioxidants!
 Carrots are a great source of beta-carotene, which is converted to vitamin A in the body.
 Vitamin A promotes good vision and is important for growth, development, and immune function (all things little humans need)!
 Despite their name- “baby carrots” are actuallyContinue reading “BLW: How to Serve Carrots”

-Traditionally American parents started off feeding their children either rice cereal, pureed fruit and veggies, or a combination of the two.
-In the US, ture solids or “finger foods” are often not introduced until closer to 9 months however that’s not necessary!
+Traditionally American parents started off feeding their children either rice cereal, pureed fruit, and veggies, or a combination of the two.
+In the US, true solids or “finger foods” are often not introduced until closer to 9 months however that’s not necessary!
 While researching, I happened across the newly trending “Baby Led Weaning” on socialContinue reading “Baby Led Weaning 101”

 This is Jaxon’s first year attending our church’s mothers day out program (Tues/Thurs 8:30am-2pm) which means this is my first chance at school holiday parties!
 I wanted to go the “extra mile” and include a dip for the kids and teachers to enjoy with their fruit and it was a huge hit!